 - Zablocki VA Medical Center, Milwaukee

 Clinical education assigned times vary by semester.
-Students should expect to be scheduled Monday through Saturday at any time between 6:00 am and 11:00 pm.
-Students will never be required to exceed 40 hours per week.
-Clinical rotation schedules will be available to the students at least 1 month in advance of the semester.
+You should expect to be scheduled Monday through Saturday at any time between 6:00 am and 11:00 pm.
+You will never be required to exceed 40 hours per week.
+Clinical rotation schedules will be available to you at least 1 month in advance of the semester.

 Students at each clinical site will have 1-3 week assignments.
-The assignments are given to allow students to practice and perform required radiologic technologist tasks and procedures.
-Rotations are designed to allow students opportunities to apply principles learned in the academic setting.
-Observation assignments are included to familiarize students with the department areas in which they will soon be learning procedures.
+The assignments are given to allow you to practice and perform required radiologic technologist tasks and procedures.
+Rotations are designed to allow you opportunities to apply principles learned in the academic setting.
+Observation assignments are included to familiarize you with the department areas in which you will soon be learning procedures.

 Get InvolvedGet Involved